mdeguzis/RetroRig/README.md

 ## A big thanks goes out to

+<b>Software binaries:</b>
 The authors of XBMC, Rom Collection Browser, and the various emulators in use here.

+<b>Help and Configuration </b>
+The great folks of #linuxactionshow (Geekshed IRC)
+All the members of #bash (freenode.net IRC)
+All the members of /r/LinuxActionShow

 # EOF #